gatarelib/old-site/README.md

 ## Usage for 'Jimmy' 😅

 Open `index.html` in your favorite browser to preview/edit the project at the `./`dir folder or go to the link provided at the top to preview it.
+The '404.html' is a cool 'Page Not Found' page

 ## Issues

 If you have a problem or saw a bug.
-Please, create an issue explaning what happened, I promice to resolve the issue as quick as possible.
+Please, create an issue explaining what happened, I promice to resolve the issue as quick as possible.

 ## Feedbacks